-review and consider all information about a school's program before enrolling;

-- regularly check your student redwoods.edu email account for information from CR and the Financial Aid Office: - complete the financial aid application accurately and submit it on time to the right place.
+- review and consider all information about a school's program before enrolling; - regularly check your student redwoods.edu email account for information from CR and the Financial Aid Office; - complete the financial aid application accurately and submit it on time to the right place.
 Errors delay aid.
 Intentional misrepresentation on an application for federal financial aid is a violation of law and a criminal offense subject to penalties.
-Knowingly providing false information on any documents required by CR will be cause for termination of aid and possible disciplinary action; - respond promptly and return all requested additional documentation, verification, corrections, and/or new information to the Financial Aid Office or appropriate agency; - activate Higher One CR Access Card to select the choice for direct deposit of financial aid and other disbursements into a Higher One account or student bank account; - realize that you and your family, if applicable, are primarily responsible for your educational costs and have sufficient money available to cover the cost of textbooks and supplies and other immediate costs in case your file is still under review or you are deemed not eligible; - understand what expenses are covered by financial aid; - read, understand, accept responsibility for and keep copies of all forms and agreements you sign; - know and comply with the deadlines for application or reapplication for aid, and with the school's refund procedures; - repay any required financial aid within appropriate timelines; - perform in a satisfactory manner the work that is agreed upon if accepting a Federal Work Study award; - meet and maintain satisfactory academic progress according to our policies and standards; including enrolling in an eligible program and taking coursework toward that goal; - report the receipt of all resources not considered in evaluating your eligibility; - know the implications dropping or withdrawing from a course will have on your financial aid; - notify us in writing if you are receiving financial aid for attendance at another institution while attending CR.
+Knowingly providing false information on any documents required by CR will be cause for termination of aid and possible disciplinary action; - respond promptly and return all requested additional documentation, verification, corrections, and/or new information to the Financial Aid Office or appropriate agency; - select the choice for refund delivery of financial aid and other disbursements; realize that you and your family, if applicable, are primarily responsible for your educational costs and have sufficient money available to cover the cost of textbooks and supplies and other immediate costs in case your file is still under review or you are deemed not eligible; - understand what expenses are covered by financial aid; - read, understand, accept responsibility for and keep copies of all forms and agreements you sign; - know and comply with the deadlines for application or reapplication for aid, and with the school's refund procedures; - repay any required financial aid within appropriate timelines; - perform in a satisfactory manner the work that is agreed upon if accepting a Federal Work Study award; - meet and maintain satisfactory academic progress according to our policies and standards; including enrolling in an eligible program and taking coursework toward that goal; - report the receipt of all resources not considered in evaluating your eligibility; - know the implications dropping or withdrawing from a course will have on your financial aid; - notify us in writing if you are receiving financial aid for attendance at another institution while attending CR.
 It is against federal regulations for any student to receive federal financial aid at more than one college or university at the same time.